The Lord Mayor

 Jake shakes his head.

-“Well, the point still stands,” says the mage, waving an index finger at Harriet.
+“Well, the point still stands,” says the mage, waving an index finger at Harriet Swordsteel.
 He makes a hissing sound, like of something hot and sizzling.
 “Burn.”

-Harriet rolls her eyes, arms crossed beneath her breasts, and snorts dismissively.
+Harriet rolls her eyes, arms crossed over her chest, and snorts dismissively.

 Sir Elton put his hands out urging peace.
 “It’s okay.
 Scarlet is to be released,” he says.
 “Be calm.”